Coordinator: Dr. Linda Cahir (www.kean.edu/~lcahir)

 - (Professional) addressed to: MSE Department, Kean University, 1000 Morris Ave., Union, NJ 07083, Attn: Your advisors’ name)

-- Evidence of a passing score on each of the three parts of the Praxis Core test.
+- Evidence of a passing score on each of the three parts of the Core Academic Skills for Educators Test.

 When you have collected all the items listed above, present them to your assigned advisor.
 Admissions and major requirements are summarized on the reverse side of each departmental guidesheet.
 Consult the University Catalog for course and program requirements.
 Students with completed application materials should bring them to the appropriate departmental official for their interview.Major Requirements for Secondaray Education